HerrMotz/knowledge-graphs-ss25/week2/README.md

 + The LLM extraction step can be improved with more prompt engineering
 + The LLM cleaning step can be improved with classical NLP methods, e.g. the word stems or singulars could be used as normalised names or for matching a Wikidata item

+---

+# Actual Task: Tabular Data

+Transform Pizza_data into RDF triples using OntotextRefine and/or your favorite programming language.
+Please document your code (e.g., by exporting the workflow from Ontotext Refine).
+Save the RDF data into turtle format (.ttl) in your gitlab and upload it to your GraphDB instance.

+Subtask RDF.1 Discuss in the report the different transformation choices and how entity resolution was treated (30%).
+As we saw in the module, there is not a unique way to transform the elements in a table into elements of a knowledge graph (i.e., classes, object properties, data properties or instances).
+For example the column “menu item” contains the name of the pizza but it may also include additional information about toppings and type of pizza.
+Tip1: You will need to apply some basic text processing and entity recognition based on the ontology vocabulary (e.g. using Ontotext Refines capabilities or by writing some code).
+Tip2: After processing the data, one may also need to extend the ontology with new elements.

+(*)Subtask RDF.2 Create RDF triples (30%).
+Use the created ontology to guide the transformation e.g., to link the data to the ontology (e.g., via rdf:type) and to use the defined ontology properties (e.g., has_topping) and concepts (Margherita_Pizza).

+(*)Subtask RDF.3 For the cells in the columns city, country and state; instead of creating new URIs (e.g., new individuals) for the information in the table cells, reuse an entity URI from DBPedia, Wikidata or Google’s Knowledge Graph (http:// dbpedia.org/resource/Los_Angeles).
+Tip: communicate with their respective look-up services.
+(Again using Ontotext Refine or by programming something (for this, you may want to check the City Uni lab on this topic at https://github.com/turing-knowledge-graphs/teaching/blob/main/city/2023-2024/IN3067-INM713_Lab_Session5_CSV2KG_with_solutions.pdf (25%).

+Subtask RDF.4 Correctness of the code and code documentation (15%).